VeryGrimm/pwmess/README.md

 -functions are declared like javascript, with arguments not typed.  ex: function say_hello_to($word) { }
 -returning values from functions works like c/java.  ex: return $greeting . " " . $target . $punct . "<br />";
 -returning multiple values has to be done with arrays.  there's a function called list that can unpack an array into individual variables.  ex: list($add_result, $subt_result) = add_subt(20,7);
+-default values for function arguments can be specified.  ex: function paint($room="office",$color="red") -if an argument is omitted, then the default will be used (null doesn't count as omission)